microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_mssql_mi_terraform/_index.md

 > **NOTE: Any variables in bold are required.
 If any optional parameters are not provided, defaults will be used.**

-> **NOTE: In case you decided to deploy SQL Managed Instance in an highly-available fashion, refer to the ["High Availability"](##-High-Availability-with-Always-On-availability-groups) section in this scenario.
-Also note that this capability is currently in [preview](https://docs.microsoft.com/azure/azure-arc/data/release-notes)**.
+> **Note:** In case you decided to deploy SQL Managed Instance in an highly-available fashion, refer to the ["Perform database failover with SQL Managed Instance Availability Groups"](../../day2/aks/aks_mssql_ha/_index.md) Jumpstart scenario as well as the ["High Availability with Azure Arc-enabled SQL Managed Instance"](https://learn.microsoft.com/en-us/azure/azure-arc/data/managed-instance-high-availability) product documentation

 - Now you will deploy the Terraform file.
 Navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_arc_data_jumpstart/eks/terraform) and run the commands below: